 We will shortly be making our source code public (stay tuned!), so our method can be examined and critiqued by anyone.
 If a better open-source method of ruling out change outputs from transactions emerges, we will embrace it.

 And since the estimates that blockchain.info use only work for bitcoin, and we’re aiming to find comparable metrics between different cryptoassets, we dispensed with their estimation and scraped various blockchains to find our own numbers.
-The important thing here is that our transaction values may be elevated, but if they are systematically elevated across different cryptoassets, then our MTV numbers are still comparable, if artificially low.
+The important thing here is that our transaction values may be elevated, but if they are systematically elevated across different cryptoassets, then our NVT numbers are still comparable, if artificially low.

-Since we seek to arm our readers with reliable data, we’re going to issue this caveat as clearly as possible: our MTV indicator, which is dependent on an estimate of transaction volume, is strongly dependent on the assumption that different cryptoassets are roughly comparable in the prevalence of change outputs.
+Since we seek to arm our readers with reliable data, we’re going to issue this caveat as clearly as possible: our NVT indicator, which is dependent on an estimate of transaction volume, is strongly dependent on the assumption that different cryptoassets are roughly comparable in the prevalence of change outputs.

 We currently can’t say confidently whether this is the case or not, but to the best of our knowledge, we are one of the only projects procuring this sort of data and making it freely available.
 We are aware of the shortcomings of the collection process, and are working to refine it and provide the best possible estimates for our readership.